skienzmatishun/rippreport/content/p/howling-rains/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: A disgraced former journalist collaborated with local politicians to publish misleading attacks against vital city infrastructure grants.
+Historical records and campaign documents expose how a paid operative pushed fabricated claims to protect developer interests.
+Follow our investigation to see how this ghostwriter was caught red-handed.
 ---
 Be sure to read the New York Times Article, the last link on this article.